-As much as we’d all like a bit of extra cash, sometimes it’s nice not to have to get serious about it.
-Whether you’re game for a laugh or just don’t want to hustle too hard – these are the money makers for you!
+We’d all like a bit of extra cash, and not to have to get too serious about it.
+So why not try thinking outside the box?
+Think ‘social’.
+Think ‘tasty’.
+You could even think ‘Saturday night TV’.
+Whether you’re game for a laugh or just don’t want to hustle too hard – these unusual ways to make money might be perfect for you!

 1. Affiliate marketing

-Starting a website is typically the best way to make money from affiliate marketing: if your visitors buy something after clicking an affiliate link to another site, you’ll earn a slice of the sale.
+Starting a website is the best way to make money from affiliate marketing.
+If your visitors buy something after clicking an affiliate link to another site, you’ll earn a slice of the sale.
 Simple!

 If you don’t fancy being a blogger, you can still get in on the action by sharing your links across social media.